cheesemacfly/cheesemacfly.github.io/_posts/2015-02-21-rewrite-redirect-iis.markdown

 Now, the interesting part is when you start using back references.
 If you want your action to depend on a part (or all) of the requested URL, you can use back references to recall those values.

-Let's take the following example:
+Let's look at the following example:

 {% highlight xml linenos=table %}
 <rule name="Redirect to backreference">